fogus/spiel/pyramidenspiel/initiative/README.markdown

 ![stack](https://raw.githubusercontent.com/fogus/spiel/master/pyramidenspiel/initiative/graphics/initiative-stack.png)

-To get started with *Initiative* just randomly mix the remaining 25 pyramids into a container.
+To get started with *Initiative* just randomly mix the remaining 25 pyramids into a container (an [IceDice](http://www.looneylabs.com/games/icedice) bag works well).
 Once mixed, one player can roll the pyramid die 10 times, each time blindly taking a pyramid from the bag corresponding to their choice of size (as indicated by the die face).
 Once 10 pyramids are taken the other player takes 10 of those remaining.
 The image below shows the typical layout of the playing area for two “fictional” players, Alison and Kristin.

 ![setup](https://raw.githubusercontent.com/fogus/spiel/master/pyramidenspiel/initiative/graphics/initiative-inventory-setup.png)

 The player who has experience in fencing goes first, otherwise a quick game of *Rock, Paper, Scissors* or [Pew Pew, Die][pew-pew] can determine who goes first.

-*This is a good way to get started quickly to explore the mechanics of fencing and initiative, but a drafting system is described later that provides more control over each player's pyramids.*
+*This is a good way to get started quickly to explore the mechanics of placing, parrying and initiative, but a drafting system is described later that provides more control over each player's pyramids.*

 ### Placing pieces and parrying

-A round of *Initiative* consists of a number of turns (10 maximum) each consisting of an attack by one player and a defense by the other.
-For each attack, the defending player must play a piece in response according to the following guidelines:
+A round of *Initiative* consists of a number of turns (10 maximum) each consisting of a *placement* by one player and a *defense* by the other.
+For each placement, the defending player must play a piece in response according to the following guidelines:

 -   If you have a piece of the same size, then it must be played.
 You are not forced to play the same color if you have more than one